Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 Once associated, avoid changing Linux "cpufreq" subsystem scaling frequency limits.

-To check the existing association for a CPU, "core-power get-assoc" command can be used.
+To check the woke existing association for a CPU, "core-power get-assoc" command can be used.
 For example, to get association of CPU 10, execute::

  # intel-speed-select -c 10 core-power get-assoc